 If reports are to be believed, Margot Robbie has apparently been approached for the role of the murdered actress Sharon Tate, but just like Inglorious Basterds wasn’t really a film about Hitler, Tarantino’s movie won’t really be a movie about Manson.

-Filming is set to start in June of next year ahead of a 2019 release.
+Filming is set to start in June 2018 ahead of the 2019 release.